Hinchinbrook (NSW)

 AreaSearch assessment of residential development drivers sees a low level of activity in Hinchinbrook, placing the area among the bottom 25% of areas assessed nationally

-The average construction cost value for new homes is $350,000.
-In the current financial year, $4.0 million in commercial development approvals have been recorded, reflecting the area's residential character.
+The average value of new dwellings is $350,000.
+This year, $4.0 million in commercial development approvals have been recorded, suggesting the area's residential character.
 Compared to Greater Sydney, Hinchinbrook has significantly less development activity, 91.0% below the regional average per person.
-This limited new supply generally supports stronger demand and values for established homes.
-Nationally, this activity is also below average, indicating the area's maturity and possible planning constraints.
+The limited new supply generally supports stronger demand and values for established homes, which is also under the national average, indicating the area's established nature and potential planning limitations.
+New development consists of 85.0% detached dwellings and 15.0% townhouses or apartments, sustaining the area's suburban identity with a concentration of family homes suited to buyers seeking space.

 Frequently Asked Questions - Development